From Quality Control Circles (QCC ) To Lean Six Sigma

-Why Quality Circles Fail
+Quality Control Circles QCC

 In the circle, only workers with very good working results and with a high discipline are accepted.
 Membership in the circle is therefore very prestigious.
 Circles are promoted differently by management, and suggestions for improvements received are put into practice immediately.
 The principle is that if some of the proposals are not accepted by management, it should justify the reason to the members of the circles.

-Why Quality Circles Fell From Grace?
+Why did Quality Control Circles (QCC) Fall From Grace?

-Quality circles fell from grace as they were thought to be failing to live up to their promise.
+QCC fell from grace as they were thought to be failing to live up to their promise.
 A study in 1988 found that 80% of a sample of large companies in the West that had introduced quality circles in the early 1980s had abandoned them before the end of the decade.

-One of the big problems with Quality overall is that inconvenient messages of failure often get the messengers shot by embarrassed powerful people in sales, operations and finance.
-Quality Circles, multidisciplinary by nature, had no one powerful person who was a natural sponsor, so they needed a high degree of top management involvement to ensure they could survive the slings and arrows.
+One of the big problems with Quality overall is that inconvenient messages of failure often get the messengers shot by embarrassed powerful people in sales, operations, and finance.
+Quality Control Circles, multidisciplinary by nature, had no one powerful person who was a natural sponsor, so they needed a high degree of top management involvement to ensure they could survive the slings and arrows.